TahsinKhan7/vagrant-app/README.md

 1) Open your systems terminal.

-2) Navigate to the "DevEnvironments" folder using the terminals cd command.
+2) Navigate to the "DevEnviroments" folder using the terminals cd command.

 3) Next, enter the following code in the terminal: